Decorative neutral curve divider

 Whether in a university or a corporate training department, creating learning materials that actually work requires an SME.
 These experts are the "go-to" people who hold the knowledge that needs to be shared.
 An instructional designer might be an expert in creating courses, but they rely on a subject matter expert to provide the actual content.
 For example, when developing a sales training program, a top-performing sales manager would act as the SME.
 They ensure the training is practical, relevant, and filled with insights that will genuinely help others succeed in their roles.

-Common Challenges of Working with SMEs
+Common Roadblocks When Working with SMEs

 While Subject Matter Experts are essential for creating accurate and compelling proposals, working with them isn’t always a walk in the park.
 Their deep knowledge is exactly what you need, but tapping into it can present a few hurdles.
 When you’re up against a tight RFP deadline, these challenges can quickly become major roadblocks.
 Understanding these common issues is the first step to building a smoother, more effective process for collaborating with the experts on your team.